CHAPTER THIRTY—CONDITIONS

 “Some form of incapacitation,” Benson said.
 “Perhaps some way to simulate pain, or something that can disrupt her peripheral nervous connection.”

-“Good.”
-Benson stood up.
+“Make sure she doesn’t,” Benson said, standing up.
 James took that as his cue to finally escape, and got to his feet as well.
-“Run your diagnostics first, read what I’ve given you as soon as you can, and we’ll check in on the security sensors and the robot’s cognitive accessories in a few days.
+“Run your diagnostics first, read what I’ve given you as soon as you can, and we’ll check in on the security cameras and the robot’s cognitive accessories in a few days.
 If you can improve the design of the former, I’d like to produce more and update the system immediately.”

 To help keep Richard out, James thought bitterly.
 “Okay.”